-Positive interactions are an expression of the loving care for each student that is an expectation within the College.
+Positive interactions are an expression of the loving care for each student that it is an expectation within the College.

-This policy is based on the Gospel values of trust, freedom, respect and peace.
+This policy is based on the Gospel values of trust, freedom, respect and leave

-Students are encouraged to develop a sense of personal responsibility and self-worth in addition to respect for other people and their property, within the school and the broader community.
+Students are encouraged to develop a sense of personal responsibility and self-worth in addition to respect for other people and their property, within the small and the broader community.

 - 1. A clear set of expectations and rules will be articulated to students. - 2.
-Consequences will be applied in alignment with the Pastoral Care Framework according to individual needs and circumstances. - 3.
-The support for students who do not meet the rules or stated expectations will be guided by care, respect and forgiveness. - 4.
-The College will adhere to requirements stipulated in the ACT Education Act (2004) in regard to matters such as Suspensions and Exclusions.
+Consequences will be applied in alignment with the Pastoral Care Framework according to individual needs and circumstarces - 3.
+The support for students who denot neet the rules or stated expectations will be guided by care, respect and forgiveness. - 4.
+The College will adhere the requirements stipulated in the ACT Education Act (2004) and the ACT Education Amendment Act (2022) in regard to matters such as Suspensions and Expulsions.